 For example, a lecture might have attributes: time, date, duration, place, etc.

-An attribute is represented by an Ellipse
+An attribute in ER Diagram examples, is represented by an Ellipse

 |Types of Attributes||Description|